YangyangFu/autonomous-driving-book/book/3-trajectory-following/content.md

 k = \frac{1}{R} = \frac{2 sin(\alpha)}{L_d}
 $$

-To follow the arc, using Ackman steer model, the steering angle $\delta$ is:
+To follow the arc, using kinematic bicyle model, the steering angle $\delta$ is:

 $$
 \delta = arctan(kL)